Finding the “Modern” Reconciliation & Financial Close Software Solution

 Imagine a solution where every team member is capable of being a “guru” and yet, paradoxically, gurus aren’t necessary.
 The modern solution should offer capabilities freely and intuitively such that the team is self-sufficient to solve its members’ own issues and conduct new configurations.
 Dependency on specialist resources in the team or resources outside the team (such as IT) should not be required.
 The team should be experts in their own systems and operations.
 They should be self-healing and constantly adaptive.

-Rule #2: The modern system supports agility
+Rule #2: The modern financial control solution supports agility

 The environment is constantly changing – new vendors, new points of integration, new work responsibilities, new volumes of work.
 The modern system will easily accommodate these changes and not just to the extent that it simply allows for these changes.
 It will support changes so that they can be addressed quickly as well.